didenko/pumps/README.md

+Copyright 2013 Vlad Didenko.
+All rights reserved.
+Use of this source code is governed by a BSD-style license that can be found in the header of the fanout.go file.

 Package pumps is a collection of channel manipulators.
 Contained objects expected to communicate via channels, including meta-communication.

 Here is an example using the FanOut object for handling errors: